 How to load environment variables from .env file using vite?

 Member

-by darion , in category: Javascript , 2 months ago
+by darion , in category: Javascript , a year ago

+How to load environment variables from .env file using vite?